CosmicHorrorDev/subwinder/docs/Exceptions.md

 ### `SubwinderError`

 This is the base exception that all the other custom exceptions are derived from.
-It's honestly just used when either something violates an assumption I made about the API or when the API returns a status code that I have no idea why it was raised.
+It's honestly just used when either something violates an assumption I made about the API.
 All of these places point back to raising an issue in this repo to try and address the issue.

 ### `SubAuthError`